bbchen/interval/README.md

 Interval is a Pomodoro Timer app for macOS, designed for software developers.
 Because [the world needs another][DAVELLA-2017] Pomodoro Timer.

-This is a yet another Pomodoro timmer app for macOS.
-The features are;

 ## Focus

 - No sound.
 The app blocks screen between breaks instead.